gbraekmans/enshure/doc/code/writing_modules.rst

 .. warning::

-  The ``run`` function does not print anything to the stdout.
+  The ``run`` function, by default, does not print anything to the stdout.
 You should not pipe the output into some other function.
+If you want this, you should use ``run "<statement>" "" no_log``.

 Step 5: Add some polish
 -----------------------